qcode-software/qcode-tcl/doc/installation.md

 * * *
 ### Prerequisites

 In order to use Qcode TCL you need to have a working naviserver instance.
-You can follow the instructions [here](https://github.com/qcode-software/qcode/blob/master/wiki/naviserver-introduction.md) to set up an instance if you do not already have one, you should use the TCL Library [config file](https://github.com/qcode-software/qcode/blob/master/wiki/naviserver-config-tcl.md).
+You can follow the instructions [here](https://github.com/qcode-software/qcode/blob/master/wiki/naviserver-introduction.md) to set up an instance if you do not already have one, and you should use the TCL Library [config file](https://github.com/qcode-software/qcode/blob/master/wiki/naviserver-config-tcl.md).

 -----
 ### Installation